klis87/redux-requests/docusaurus/docs/api-reference/get-mutation.md

 ---
 title: getMutation
-description: getMutation API reference for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: getMutation API reference for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 Almost the same as `getQuery`, it is just used for mutations: